-The convergence of multiple and complex modernisation projects landing in narrow timeframes, resulting in significant changes to key payment systems within short timelines, may have unintended industry consequences.
+Risk description Mitigating activities The convergence of multiple and complex modernisation projects landing in narrow timeframes, resulting in significant changes to key payment systems within short timelines, may have unintended industry consequences.
 Structured delivery schedule, technical skills and expertise, project milestone monitoring and updates, ongoing engagements, and industry stakeholder collaboration, are key to successful implementation of the major modernisation initiatives.
 PASA has a Project Management Office and project managers have been appointed to monitor key projects.
 Ongoing monitoring and communication are performed to ensure project delivery issues are continuously identified and addressed.

-Zero for regulatory projects and low for others

-Low for regulatory projects and moderate for others
+Overall rating Moderate Risk appe tite Zero for regulatory Risk tolerance Low for regulatory project projects and low for others and moderate for others yber risk yber risk Risk description Mitigating activities Mitigating activities A consumer alert was issued in November 2020, advising consumers to be aware of the risks associated with providing their online banking credentials for instant EFT payment services.
+The SARB has also issued an industry consultation paper into Open Banking Activities in the National Payments System.
+PASA and its Members provided comments on the paper.